jnozzi/cocoadev.com/markdown/LSTrampoline.md

 @end

-Many thanks to General/ThomasCastiglione for General/BSTrampoline as an example of how to get General/LSTrampoline to stop crashing General/LodeStone.
-Thanks also to General/JoeOsborn for trying to get me to use blocks (must! not! rely! on! other! people's! code!
-Oh no, I have to implement Cocoa now! :D ), to General/KritTer for much discussion of HOM in general, and to General/MarcelWeiher for General/MPWFoundation and the spark for the interest.
-And as of March 15th, thanks to General/ChrisTh for help moving away from +signatureWithObjCTypes:!
+Many thanks to ThomasCastiglione for BSTrampoline as an example of how to get LSTrampoline to stop crashing LodeStone.
+Thanks also to JoeOsborn for trying to get me to use blocks (must! not! rely! on! other! people's! code!
+Oh no, I have to implement Cocoa now! :D ), to KritTer for much discussion of HOM in general, and to MarcelWeiher for MPWFoundation and the spark for the interest.
+And as of March 15th, thanks to ChrisTh for help moving away from +signatureWithObjCTypes:!
 Getting closer to using only documented methods.

 Suggestions, fixes, and the like are welcome; please make note of them on this page so there's a clear indication of what's changed!

-Finally, General/LSHOMTest is a function which tests -do, -collect, -select, and -reject.
+Finally, LSHOMTest is a function which tests -do, -collect, -select, and -reject.

--- General/RobRix
+-- RobRix

-See also General/BSTrampoline for an alternative implementation.
+See also BSTrampoline for an alternative implementation.

-Note from the author of General/BSTrampoline: I wouldn't recommend it as an alternative, actually, General/LSTrampoline is a rather more general version useful for things other than just HOM on collections.
+Note from the author of BSTrampoline: I wouldn't recommend it as an alternative, actually, LSTrampoline is a rather more general version useful for things other than just HOM on collections.

-Just depends on your priorities, I suppose; General/BSTrampoline is pretty fast to get up and running. -- General/RobRix
+Just depends on your priorities, I suppose; BSTrampoline is pretty fast to get up and running. -- RobRix

 ----
 **Changelog**
 ----

 * Feb.
-25th, 2003 - General/RobRix realized that -do in the category above should really be returning "v^v^c" instead of "@^v^c" This didn't affect General/LSHOMTest, but it was crashing General/LodeStone when I used -do on an General/NSSet.
-I also changed the implementations of -do: and -collect: to use General/NSEnumerator cos that way it's one-to-one between the implementation for General/NSArray and General/NSSet.
+25th, 2003 - RobRix realized that -do in the category above should really be returning "v^v^c" instead of "@^v^c" This didn't affect LSHOMTest, but it was crashing LodeStone when I used -do on an NSSet.
+I also changed the implementations of -do: and -collect: to use NSEnumerator cos that way it's one-to-one between the implementation for NSArray and NSSet.

 * Feb.
-26th, 2003 - General/RobRix decided to note that one-to-one between General/NSArray HOM and General/NSSet HOM isn't likely, but for a different reason--General/NSSet HOM methods should be implemented with General/NSMutableSet rather than General/NSMutableArray!
+26th, 2003 - RobRix decided to note that one-to-one between NSArray HOM and NSSet HOM isn't likely, but for a different reason--NSSet HOM methods should be implemented with NSMutableSet rather than NSMutableArray!

 * Mar.
-15th, 2003 - implemented General/ChrisTh's offline suggestions re: method prototypes (to reduce the number of calls to +signatureWithObjCTypes:) and the +(id)trampolineWithTarget:selector:prototypeSelector: factory method.
-Also formatted to help remove the General/HorizontalScrollbars.
+15th, 2003 - implemented ChrisTh's offline suggestions re: method prototypes (to reduce the number of calls to +signatureWithObjCTypes:) and the +(id)trampolineWithTarget:selector:prototypeSelector: factory method.
+Also formatted to help remove the HorizontalScrollbars.

 * Apr.
-08th, 2003 - implemented changes in General/LSTrampoline allowing overall returns other than objects.
+08th, 2003 - implemented changes in LSTrampoline allowing overall returns other than objects.
 This is demonstrated by sumInt and sumFloat which will return the sum of int- or float-returns, respectively.
 Another potential use (although one which would need a bit of an addition to -forwardInvocation: to handle overall BOOL-returns--not a complex matter at all) is adding BOOL values together to see if all objects in a collection return the same, YES or NO, to the message in question; just boolean compare against 0 or -count, respectively.

 In short, if you want to assign [[array message] higherOrderMessage] to something other than id, these changes are for you.